OverCrave/bukkit-morpheus/documentation/main/io.github.commandertvis.morpheus/-morpheus/skipping-now.md

 `var skippingNow: `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

-The key that should be active during a skipping right now.

-### Property

-`skippingNow` - The key that should be active during a skipping right now.
+The key that should be active during a skipping right now